The Day of the Triffids (1981 TV series): Critical reception

 The British Film Institute's Screenonline wrote, "This remains a compelling and understated thriller.
 As with the same year's classic The Nightmare Man (BBC), it represents serious and unsentimental science fiction with John Duttine, in particular, excelling as the battling and bewildered protagonist, struggling to survive in a blind, brutal world.
 Critic David Pringle termed the original novel "a very enjoyable catastrophe", and to the production team's credit the same can be said of this involving and intelligent adaptation."

 Home media

 The series was released on DVD in the UK on 4 April 2005 and in Australia on 6 June 2005.
 A US DVD (through BBC Home Video) was released on 1 October 2007.
 A Blu-ray of the series was released on 7 September 2020 in the UK.

 Broadcast

 The series was repeated on BBC1 (7 March 1984 – 11 April 1984), Satellite channel UK Gold screened the series in 1996, 2004 and 2005 and the Sci-Fi channel broadcast the series in 2006.
 BBC Four has also screened the series in 2006, 2009 and 2014.

+ABC Television co-funded the production, showing it in May 1982 as three 50-minute episodes then repeating it in 1983 as a single movie-length transmission and again in 1987 in the 50-minute format.

-As of 2014 it is streaming in the US on Hulu.
+During 2014 it was streaming in the US on Hulu, but as of 2024, it is now on the streaming service Pluto TV.

 The series was shown in New Zealand in the 1980s on TVNZ.